BinarCode/tse/README.md

   ## Standard Response object
   - API has a customizable [monkey patching](https://en.wikipedia.org/wiki/Monkey_patch), which extends the default `res` express object with a new function `respond`.
-This is usefull to have a `Standard API Response` with the format:
+This is useful to have a `Standard API Response` with the format:
   ```typescript
             data: data,
             message: message,